rgm/meteor-flipper/README.md

 ------

 For arbitrary groupings based on a (server-side) predicate.
-Could be as simple as checking a property on the object supplied to the registered predicate, or some calculation on the broader state of the application.
+Could be as simple as checking a property on the user supplied to the registered predicate, or some calculation on the broader state of the application.

 ```JavaScript